-Health Education England (HEE) and the National Institute for Health Research (NIHR) are pleased to announce the launch of their seventh HEE/NIHR Integrated Clinical Academic Programme Clinical Doctoral Research Fellowship competition.
+Health Education England (HEE) and the NIHR are pleased to announce the launch of their seventh HEE/NIHR Integrated Clinical Academic Programme Clinical Doctoral Research Fellowship competition.
 This document describes the means by which applications for HEE/NIHR Clinical Doctoral Research Fellowships must be submitted and will be assessed

 Background to the HEE/NIHR Integrated Clinical Academic Programme